-An introduction to computer terminology and technique and integration of the computer as a tool for drawing, print design, web design, digital photography and photo manipulation, electronic communications, and desktop publishing.
-Four hours of lecture/studio and 2.5 hours of studio/lab Meets General Education Distribution Area II.C. or Area IV.A.
+This introductory course explores skills that can be applied to graphic design and digital web-based and print work.
+Students utilize Adobe's Creative Suite, which may include Illustrator, InDesign, and Photoshop.
+Four hours of lecture/studio and two hours of studio/lab Meets General Education Distribution Area II.C. or Area IV.A.